dma-graveyard/MaritimeCloudPortalTestbed/README.md

 * Java JDK 1.8
 * Maven 3.x
+* Node.js (Follow the installation instructions at http://nodejs.org)
+* Bower (Follow the installation instructions at http://bower.io)

+    npm install -g bower

 * ( Not in use just yet: )
-** Node.js (Follow the installation instructions at http://nodejs.org)
 ** Grunt.js (Follow the installation instructions at http://gruntjs.com)

 ## Initial setup

-There is currently no need of initial setup.
+In order to download front-end dependencies you need to run

+    bower install

+This will download external dependencies to the folder "src/main/webapp/app/bower"

 ## Building ##